singer-io/getting-started/BEST_PRACTICES.md

 For some data sources, it won't make sense to pull every stream and property available.
 For example, suppose we had a Tap for a Postgres database, and a user only wanted to pull a subset of columns from a subset of tables.
-It would be inconvenient if the Tap emitted all columns for all tables.
+It would be inconvenient if the Tap emitted data from all tables and columns.

 To address this, we recommend extending the Tap to use a document called a _catalog_.
 A _catalog_ is a mechanism for a Tap to indicate what streams